-This component allows you to create a blog or list layout based on keywords and author.
-So you can create any number of menu items showing articles based on any combination of keywords.
+This component allows you to create a blog or list layout based on tags or keywords and author.
+So you can create any number of menu items showing articles based on any combination of tags or keywords.

-* Create blog or list layouts exactly like the standard Category blog and list layouts, but using keyword and author matching instead of Category.
+* Create blog or list layouts exactly like the standard Category blog and list layouts, but using tag or keyword and author matching instead of Category.

 * Optional match on Author or Author Alias as well as keywords.